ansys/pyansys-dev-guide/doc/source/how-to/compatibility.rst

 introduced in a previous version, is typically supported in upcoming versions as well.
 In case that a feature was decided to be suppressed, this would lead to backwards compatibility issues.
 The same would happen with the PyAnsys servers wrapping the Ansys products.
-Thus, for this cases, it would also be necessary to create a similar data structure, but in this case for a **maximum version**.
+Thus, for this case, it would also be necessary to create a similar data structure, but in this case for a **maximum version**.
 Though there are no implementations yet of this feature, the way it should work would be analogous to the way the **minimum version** mechanism does.